-violence".
+local-level factors and organizational dynamics in contributing to violence".
 Thus, macro levels with a national or international focus may obscure the exploration of local-level factors.

 Patterns of human rights violations are not universal: transplanting patterns from one set of information to another may result in inadequate assessments.
-All violations need to be understood within a broader context.
+All violations need to be understood as part of a context.

-In this regard, for PA, constructing a rigorous and specific timeline is necessary to historicize what happened.
-The analysis needs to be ascribed to the most precise timeline possible.
-Each time measured in days, months, or years belongs to a historical context; therefore, the patterns must be able to recreate a set of shared characteristics according to a specific historical moment.
+In this line, for PA, the construction of a rigorous and specific timeline is necessary to historicize what happened.
+It is important for the analysis to be ascribed to the most precise timeline possible.
+Each time measurable in days, months, or years belongs to a historical context, therefore, the patterns must be able to recreate a set of shared characteristics according to a historical moment.

-The chronology of events is essential for providing an overview of the geographic patterns of the violations, which, when combined with a timeline, can offer clues about trends and other responsible agents.
+The chronology of events is essential to provide an overview of the geographic patterns of the violations that, combined with a timeline, can give clues about trends and other responsible agents.

 For example, the Atlas of the Regional Impact of the Armed Conflict in Colombia, when analyzing the Bajo Cauca, Nordeste Antioqueño, Nudo de Paramillo, Urabá Antioqueño and Chocó regions, concludes that "[a]n aspect that emerges very clearly from the analysis is the pattern of homicides in the region that describes an advance from north to south, that is, from the flattest areas to the most mountainous ones.
-In summary, paramilitary groups consolidate territories and control populations in flat areas, then advance to more mountainous regions.
+In summary, the paramilitary groups consolidate territories and population control in the flat areas and then advance to the more mountainous areas.
 To this end, the analyses of the different subregions are presented below." (p.
 284).

-The location of spatial patterns is not always limited to geographic coordinates (georeferencing).
-Still, it can refer to places (like schools, churches, illegal settlements), physical environments (for instance: underground sites, jungles, low-income neighborhoods, forests) or even virtual environments (for example, in cases of threats and harassment, the use of email, virtual publications, WhatsApp) in which the violations take place.
+The location of spatial patterns is not always limited to geographic coordinates (georeferencing), but can refer to places (like schools, churches, illegal settlements), physical environments (for instance: underground sites, jungles, low-income neighborhoods, forests) or even virtual environments (for example, in cases of threats and harassment, the use of email, virtual publications, WhatsApp) in which the violations take place.

 For example, in the publication "What are the patterns?
-Murders of social leaders in the postagreement" by various human rights organizations and the National University43, it is stated that at least 106 leaders and defenders were murdered in their homes, that is, 41.24% of the total.
-This, concludes the NGO, "evidences a pattern of planning concerning homicidal violence against leaders and defenders, since at least 91 (86.67%) of the murders were committed in homes."
+Murders of social leaders in the postagreement" by various human rights organizations and the National University 25, it is stated that at least 106 leaders and defenders were murdered in their homes, that is, 41.24% of the total.
+This, concludes the NGO, "evidences a pattern of planning with respect to homicidal violence against leaders and defenders, since at least 91 (86.67%) of the murders were committed in homes."

 The possibility of establishing a pattern may also depend on the location of the violations.
-For example, if we were to say that torture occurred in City1, Town2, and Municipality3 by official agents, we would be in a gradually different scenario than if we were to say that torture occurred by official agents in these sites' prisons.
+For example, if we were to say that torture occurred in City1, Town2 and Municipality3 by official agents, we would be in a gradually different scenario than if we were to say that torture occurred by official agents in these sites' prisons.